Paetyn Levis

 Paetyn Levis (born November 6, 1999) is an American professional ice hockey player who is a forward for the New York Sirens of the Professional Women's Hockey League (PWHL).
 She played college ice hockey at Ohio State.
 She was named Most Outstanding Player at the 2022 NCAA Division I women's ice hockey tournament.

 Early life

 Levis is the daughter of Charlie and Tarra Levis.
 She attended Rogers High School in Rogers, Minnesota where she was a three-sport athlete, playing golf, ice hockey and tennis.
-Sshe played ice hockey for four years, serving as team captain her final three years.
+She played ice hockey for four years, serving as team captain her final three years.
 She finished her career as Rogers High School all-time leading scorer with 139 goals and 58 assists for 197 total points.
 She also golfed, helping lead her golf team to its first state tournament appearance in school history, and was named a and three-time all-conference honoree.